How to assess a planning application when there are protected plants, fungi or lichens on or near a proposed development site.

 Under the Wildlife and Countryside Act 1981, it is an offence to intentionally uproot any wild plant without the landowner’s consent.

-For plants, fungi and lichens listed on schedule 8 of the Wildlife and Countryside Act 1981 it is an offence to intentionally pick, uproot or destroy them, unless it could not be reasonably avoided.
-That means it was an incidental result of a lawful action.
+For plants, fungi and lichens listed in schedule 8 of the Wildlife and Countryside Act 1981 it is an offence to intentionally pick, uproot or destroy them.
+The developer may need a mitigation licence to carry out their proposed activities.

 Section 41 priority species